 Lawrence Grassi Middle School Land Redevelopment

-This project is open for public comments
+This project is closed for public comments

 The Lawrence Grassi School site is located in the Town of Canmore, Alberta.
 The site is owned by the Canadian Rockies Public Schools (CRPS).
 The entire site is approximately 3.59 hectares (8.8 acres).
 Located on the southern portion of this site, the CRPS propose a small community oriented residential development.